Today's History Trivia for October 12

 1984 Blank Gun Death Actor Jon-Erik Hexum critically injures himself playing Russian Roulette with a blank gun on the set of TV series Cover Up.
 He wasn't aware that the wadding fired from blanks is deadly at point blank range.
 He died six days later.

-1973 First U.S. Vice President Appointed Under the 25th Amendment Gerald Ford is appointed the position of U.S. Vice Pres. after the resignation of V.P.
-Spiro Agnew.
+1973 First U.S. Vice President Appointed Under the 25th Amendment Gerald Ford is appointed the position of U.S. Vice President after the resignation of Vice President Spiro Agnew.

 1960 Khrushchev Shoe Incident At a United Nations conference, Premier of the Soviet Union Nikita Khrushchev takes off his shoe and pounds a conference table.
 (Note: Although commonly believed and reported, there is much debate as to whether he actually pounded the table with his shoe or just waved it in the air)